 Class action lawsuits are common in our court systems.
 Most everyone has received a notice in the mail of a class action suit involving consumer products, from cars to jewelry.
 Even if the recipient has a valid claim, the information being provided is lengthy, in small print, and very legalistic.
-As a result, a lot of people are inclined to just throw the notice away.
+As a result, a lot of people are inclined to just throw the notice away without checking whether they are due class action settlement money.

 The subject matter of consumer class action lawsuits can be very broad.
 They may cover product liability or false advertising, for instance.
 The people who file the suit, known as “class representatives,” do so on behalf of themselves and other people who are likely to have the same type claim.
 For example, they may all have a claim against one company that manufactures or markets a specific product.